First-Time Buyer's Guide to Better Credit

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-We're used to working with all levels of FICO scores.
+Getting your credit in order is the first step in owning a home.
 Call us at (605) 494-4663 and we can help you get on the right track to the home of your dreams.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.